-Each unit employing clinical-and-, library, lecturers, or research faculty shall develop recruiting, selection, and appointment procedures for such faculty that are similar to the procedures for the appointment of faculty to tenure earning positions.
-All-tenured and tenure-track faculty with appropriate modifications given the nature of those appointments.
+Each unit employing clinical, library, lecturers, or research faculty shall develop recruiting, selection, and appointment procedures for such faculty that are similar to the procedures for the appointment of tenured and tenure-track faculty with appropriate modifications given the nature of those appointments.
 In academic colleges, the college's PTAC shall be responsible for developing proposals for such procedures, which shall be adopted if approved by a majority vote of the tenured faculty.
-All such procedures must be approved by the provest.
+All such procedures must be approved by the Provost.
+The Provost's office shall post approved policies on the UAH's Faculty and Staff web page.

-7.434.2.2 Full-Time Temperary and Fixed-Term Faculty
+7.4.2.2.Fixed-Term Appointment Faculty